|

 system being utilised primarily for monochrome work.
 This continued to be supplemented by 35mm colour images.
 Since then,

-further equipment changes have occurred, latterly resulting in experimentation with digital capture alongside traditional
+further equipment changes have occurred, with professional digital equipment having replaced traditional film cameras.

 The whole picture